 Twitter launched video support in 2016, and many brands, social media influencers, podcasters, educators, and journalists regularly publish videos to their feed.
 However, Twitter does not yet support closed captioning, meaning a video’s soundtrack (and message) don’t reach people with the sound off.
 To add subtitles to your Twitter videos, you first need to embed text directly into the video before publishing.

 In this article, I’ll explain how to add captions to a Twitter video using a free, online subtitle tool.
 Adding subtitles directly and permanently into your video is the best way to ensure that your message reaches as many people as possible.
+The tool can also be used to auto-generate subtitles in other languages.
 This tutorial has four easy steps:

 - Upload your video

 - Download and publish to Twitter

 To start, you’ll need to upload your video to an editing tool or website.
 In this tutorial, I recommend using Kapwing’s Subtitle Maker.
 Kapwing is a free, online video editor with a fast and simple experience for captioning videos.

 Open the Subtitle Maker and upload your video from your computer.
 If your video is already online (on YouTube or Google Drive, for example), you can paste the URL to import it directly.

 After the video loads in the editor, you can add and edit the text you want to appear in your captions.